don7674/BondBuster/README.md

 2. Scenario planning: You can change the values and hit Calculate to see the effects.
 In particular you can make "ad-hoc" payments and see how dramatically these can reduce the debt and lifetime of the bond.

 3. A bar chart that illustrates the portion of your annual payments allocated to interest versus capital.

+## Build:
+javac -cp lib/jcommon-1.0.16.jar:lib/jdom.jar:lib/jfreechart-1.0.13.jar -d ./bin src/*.java

+## Run:
+1. In bin/data folder, edit the various xml files (with any editor) to suit your needs.

+2. Run as follows:

+> cd bin
+> export CLASSPATH=../lib/jcommon-1.0.16.jar:../lib/jfreechart-1.0.13.jar:../lib/jdom.jar:./
+> java bondcalculator.Main